 As an alternative, an output stage can be ramped to achieve the same result.

-Another approach ramps the input pair on power up.
+Another approach ramps the input pair and class A driver on power up.

 Sometimes long storage times can affect electrolytic capacitors adversely although a simple precaution can resolve this.
 The Al oxide layer may deteriorate when stored without an externally applied voltage, especially at higher temperatures.
 Since there is no leakage current to transport oxygen ions to the anode in this case, the oxide layer is not regenerated.
 The result is that a higher than normal leakage current will flow when a voltage is applied after prolonged storage.
 As the oxide layer is regenerated in use, however, the leakage current will gradually decrease to its normal level.
 Quality Al electrolytic capacitors can be stored voltage-free for at least 2 years, and long-life types for as long as 15 years without any loss of reliability.
 Provided that these storage periods have not been exceeded, the capacitors can be operated at rated voltage directly after being taken out of storage.
 In this case, reforming of the oxide layer is not required (this is normally achieved by running the capacitor in series with a 100R resistor for an hour).
 When designing application circuits, attention must be paid to the fact that the leakage current may be up to 100 times higher than normal during the first minutes following the application of power.
 When the capacitors have been stored for more than two years, it is decisive whether the circuit will tolerate high initial leakage currents.
 A circuit that has been stored for more than two years with the capacitors incorporated, should be operated trouble-free for one hour.
 This will usually regenerate the capacitors so far that storage can be continued.
 When applying power to a unit stored for some time, running it in series with a 60W light bulb for an hour or more can prevent failures.